 As of the writing of this report, a staff member representing the Southern California Hospital north of the Site submitted an e-mail stating opposition to the Project but did not state specific reasons for the opposition.
 Upon further clarification, the Hospital representative stated the opposition was due to concerns over the Hospital's structural integrity in the event of seismic activity.
 City staff explained the Project will be required to comply with building codes that reflect the regions active earthquake faults.
-A copy of the MND and Initial Study was provided to the hospital representative.
-He stated he would review and then draft a formal letter of opposition.
+A copy of the MND and Initial Study was provided to the Hospital representative.
+A letter of opposition to the MND was submitted by Hospital representatives on August 21, 2017 (Attachment No. 12).